olin/studentgovernment/bylaws.md

 For each position except for Honor Board General Members and Vice Chair of the Honor Board, the winner is determined by ranked-choice voting.

-Ranked-choice voting: The winner is the student who earns at least 50% of the first-choice votes.
+Ranked-choice voting: The winner is the student who earns more than 50% of the first-choice votes.
 If no student wins in this way, the candidate with the lowest number of first-choice votes is removed from the pool.
 All ballots with the eliminated candidate ranked first are then assigned to that ballot’s second-choice candidate.
-This process continues until one candidate has earned at least 50% of the vote.
+This process continues until one candidate has earned more than 50% of the vote.

+For the position of Chair of the Honor Board, the winner is a student who has served on the Honor Board for at least a semester and who has garnered more than 50% of the votes by ranked choice voting.

-For the position of Vice Chair of the Honor Board, the winner is the student who is not in the same class as the newly elected chair who has garnered at least 50% of the votes by ranked choice voting.
+For the position of Vice Chair of the Honor Board, the winner is the student who has served on the Honor Board for at least a semester, who is not in the same class as the newly elected chair who has garnered more than 50% of the votes by ranked choice voting.

-For Honor Board General Members, the winners are the students with the most excellence votes and who have garnered at least 50% of the votes by ranked-choice voting, given that at the end of Fall Elections, there is at least one student from each class on the Honor Board.
+For Honor Board General Members, the winners are the students with the most excellence votes, given that at the end of Fall Elections, there is at least one student from each class on the Honor Board and no more than 3 general members from the same class year.

 If no candidate meets these conditions, the election for that position occurs in the next scheduled election or as part of a special election, if appropriate.